jannickj/blog/1-frp/1-frp.md

 ```
 With this we are able to update our state for each time window.

+**Question** Lets say that a single iteration of our while loop takes *5 ms* What is the size of our window?
+In that case.

+**Answer** It's *5 ms* as our window is defined by run time.
+(In general the window sizes will be very small)

-**Question** Lets say that the `draw` function completely lags out when `now = 482`, and the next `now = 1232`, what will happen to `gameState` at `1232`? will it miss all the events that occured between *1231* and *482* **!?!?**
+**Second Question** What happens if `draw` completely lags out when `now = 1484`, and the next `now = 20322`, what will happen to `gameState` at `20322`? will it miss all the events that occured between *20322* and *1484* **?** Will the player desync from the game?

 **Answer** No the window size is expanding and contracting depending on how fast the computer is.
-This because Frp is **insentive** to the resolution at which it does **event sampling**.
+This because *FRP* is **insentive** to the resolution at which it does **event sampling**.
 In prior works I've refered to this as **Sampling Resolution Insensitivity**.

-This is how and why Frp fulfilles its first promise:
+This is how and why *FRP* fulfilles its first promise:

-* Self correcting in nature, preventing state coming out of sync  *(better stability)*
+* **Better stability:** Will allow you to recover from lags spikes, without changing the outcome.

+In general if the high precision clocks are supported by the machine you could put a sleep in after the draw. *FRP* is as shown self correcting and sleeping will just increase window size.

+**Third Question** If I have an event every **5 ms** and one every **10 ms**, and my average window size is **5 ms** what is the average event count.
+What is the time complexity of generating the events.

+**Answer** 1.5 events per 5 ms, this is a constant and thus `takeWhile`, `reverse`, `every` will all run at constant time O(1) (and in general very fast)

+**Fourth Question** What happens if the computer can't process the events fast enough for the program to follow.

+**Answer** *FRP* isn't magic it can't make your computer faster, it can only protect you against lag spikes, where it has an abundance of CPU power allowing it to catch up.

 ## User input

-If you've come this far, you should now be well versed in how Frp works, and it shouldn't be much of a surprise when I say that User input events are just another Event time series.
+If you've come this far, you should now be well versed in how *FRP* works, and it shouldn't be much of a surprise when I say that User input events are just another Event time series.

-Most legacy window framework, are completely based around injected functions, however with just a few tweaks it is fairly easy to change it to Frp design.
+Most legacy window framework, are completely based around injected functions, however with just a few tweaks it is fairly easy to change it to *FRP* design.
 ```csharp

 var asyncEvents = AsyncList();